jamesbdev/full-stack-js-unit-2/README.md

 # full-stack-js-unit-2
-a page displaying student cards using pagination buttons.
+This project is made of a page displaying student cards using pagination buttons.
 It also contains a search input to search for students.